We’ve compiled helpful answers to frequently asked questions about Emergency Mobile Alert.

 Please refer to your phone manual or talk to your mobile operator if you need help updating your phone.

-We expect half of New Zealand's phones will be able to receive the alerts.
+We expect over 4 million phones will be able to receive the alerts.
 However, we expect this number to rise over time.

 As Emergency Mobile Alert is about keeping you safe, you won’t be able to opt out of receiving Emergency Mobile Alert.